All Episodes

 Well, people don't know that.

-You're not gonna get that.
+You're not going to get that.

-That's a that's a lofty expectation.
+That's a lofty expectation.

 Look, I get your point.